-SECTION 1.
-Short Title. - This Act shall be known as "The Rural Agricultural and Fisheries Financing Enhancement System Act".
+Section 1.
+Short Title. - This Act shall be known as the "Rural Agricultural and Fisheries Financing Enhancement System Act of 2020".

-SEC.
-2. Declaration of Policy. - It is hereby declared the policy of the State to promote inclusive and broad-based economic growth by ensuring equal access to opportunities under an environment of sustained growth and expanding productivity as the key to raising the quality of life for all.
-Towards this end, the State shall promote rural development by enhancing access of rural communities and agricultural and fisheries households to financial services and programs that increase productivity, enhance market efficiency, promote modernization and improve the welfare and economic prospects of beneficiaries in rural communities through active participation of banking institutions.
+Sec.
+2. Declaration of Policy. - It is hereby declared the policy of the State to promote inclusive and broad-based economic growth by ensuring equal access to opportunities under an environment of sustained growth and expanding productivity as the key to raising the quality of life for al. Towards this end, the State shall promote rural development by enhancing access of rural communities and agricultural and fisheries households to financial services and programs that increase productivity, enhance market efficiency, promote modernization and improve the welfare and economic prospects of beneficiaries in rural communities through active participation of banking institutions.

-SEC.
+Sec.
 3. Definition of Terms. - As used in this Act, the following terms shall mean:

-(A) Agrarian Reform Beneficiary (ARB) refers to a farmer who was granted land under Presidential Decree No. 27, the Comprehensive Agrarian Reform Law and Republic Act No. 9700 or the "Comprehensive Agrarian Reform Extension with Reforms" and a regular farm worker who is landless, irrespective of tenurial arrangement, who benefited from the redistribution of land, regardless of crops or fruits produced, to include the totality of factors and support services designed to lift the economic status of the beneficiary and all other alternative arrangements to the physical distribution of lands, such as production or profit sharing, labor administration, and the distribution of shares of stock which will allow the beneficiary to receive a just share of the fruits of the lands one works.
-The term shall also include registered agrarian reform beneficiaries' cooperatives/associations/other farm groups, respectively endorsed as comprising of agrarian reform beneficiaries by the nearest office of the DAR, as well as ARB households.
+- (a) Agrarian Reform Beneficiary (ARB) refers to a farmer who was granted land under Presidential Decree NO. 27, the Comprehensive Agrarian Reform Law and Republic Act No. 9700 or the "Comprehensive Agrarian Reform Extension with Reforms" and a regular farm worker who is landless, irrespective of tenurial arrangement, who benefited from the redistribution of land, regardless of crops or fruits produced, to include the totality of factors and support services designed to lift the economic status of the beneficiary and all other alternative arrangements to the physical distribution of shares of stock which will allow the beneficiary to receive a just share of the fruits of the lands one works.
+The term shall also include registered agrarian reform beneficiaries' cooperatives/associations/other farm groups, respectively endorsed as comprising of agrarian reform beneficiaries by the nearest office of the DAR, as well as ARB households. - (b) Agrarian Reform Community (ARC) refers to a barangay or a cluster of barangays primarily composed and managed by agrarian reform beneficiaries who shall be willing to be organized and undertake the integrated development of an area and/or their organizations/cooperatives. - (c) Agri-Business refers to agriculture and fishery-related activities that put farmers, fisherfolk processors, distributors, and consumers within a system that produces, processes, transports, markets, and distributes agricultural and fishery products.
+It encompasses input production, farm and fishery operations and management, equipment and supplies, manufacturing, food/non-food processing, trading, and retailing. - (d) Agri-Tourism also referred to as "Farm Tourism" under Republic Act No. 10816, refers to the practice of attracting visitors and tourists to farm areas for production, educational and recreational purposes.
+It involves any agricultural or fishery-based operation or activity that brings to a duly-accredited farm tourism camp, visitors, tourists, farmers and fisherfolk who want to be educated and trained on farming and its related activities.

-- (B) Agrarian Reform Community (ARC) refers to a barangay or a cluster of barangays primarily composed and managed by agrarian reform beneficiaries who shall be willing to be organized and undertake the integrated development of an area and/or their organizations/cooperatives. - (C) Agri-Business refers to agriculture and fishery-related activities that put farmers, fisherfolk processors, distributors, and consumers within a system that produces, processes, transports, markets, and distributes agricultural and fishery products.
-It encompasses input production, farm and fishery operations and management, equipment and supplies manufacturing, food/non-food processing, trading, and retailing. - (D) Agri-Tourism, also referred to as "Farm Tourism" under Republic Act No. 10816, refers to the practice of attracting visitors and tourists to farm areas for production, educational and recreational purposes.
-It involves any agricultural- or fishery-based operation or activity that brings to a duly-accredited farm tourism camp, visitors, tourists, farmers and fisherfolk who want to be educated and trained on farming and its related activities. - (E) Agricultural Lessee refers to any person who, with or without help from his/her immediate farm household, cultivates the land owned by another for a certain price in money, in produce, or in both. - (F) Agricultural or Fisheries Household a household is considered to be an agricultural or fisheries household when at least one member of the household is a farmer, a fisherman, an agrarian reform beneficiary, a settler, an agricultural lessee, an amortizing owner, a farmworker, a fishworker, an owner-cultivator, a compact farmer, or a tenant farmer. - (G) Agricultural Value Chain (AVC) refers to a set of actors/players, such as producers (farmers, fisherfolks), traders, suppliers, processors, aggregators, who conduct linked sequence of value-adding activities involved in converting an agricultural product from its raw material to final form and bringing it to consumers.
+- (e) Agricultural Lessee refers to any person who, with or without help from his/her immediate farm household, cultivates the land owned by another for a certain price in money, in produce, or in both. - (f) Agricultural or Fisheries Household refers to a household that is considered to be an agricultural or fisheries household when at least one member of the household is a farmer, a fisherman, an agrarian reform beneficiary, a settler, an agricultural lessee, an amortizing owner, a farmworker, a fish worker, an owner-cultivator, a compact farmer, or a tenant farmer. - (g) Agricultural Value Chain (AVC) refers to a set of actors/players, such as producers (farmers, fisherfolks), traders, suppliers, processors, aggregators, who conduct linked sequence of value-adding activities involved in converting an agricultural product from its raw material to final form and bringing it to consumers.